CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

     SimpleMixturePredictor(
         name='Simple mixture predictor',
-        description='Constructs a formulation descriptor that flattens a hierarchy of simple mixtures into the quantities of atomic ingredients', input=input_formulation,
+        description='Constructs a formulation descriptor that flattens a hierarchy of simple mixtures into the quantities of leaf ingredients', input=input_formulation,
         output=output_formulation,
     )